algorithmiaio/dev-center/_pages/clients/python.md

 ### Downloading Data from a Data Collection

-Next check if the file that you just uploaded to data collections exists and then download the contents of that file as a string:
+Next check if the file that you just uploaded to data collections exists, and try downloading it to a (new) local file:

+{% highlight python %}
+# Download contents of file as a string
+if client.file(text_file).exists() is True:
+	localfile = client.file(text_file).getFile()
+{% endhighlight %}

+This copies the file from your data collection and saves it as a file on your local machine, storing the filename in the variable `localfile`.

+Alternately, if you just need the text content of the file to be stored in a variable, you can retrieve the remote file's content without saving the actual file:

 {% highlight python %}
 # Download contents of file as a string